-The paramount concern of the design and construction of our house is obviously protecting and preserving the environment through measures such as decreased energy and water consumption.
+The paramount concern of the design and construction of our house was obviously protecting and preserving the environment through measures such as decreased energy and water consumption.
 At the same time, we wanted to create an architecturally beautiful house that embodies the history and location of the infamous ‘Aussie fibro’ house and is affordable and accessible to Australians at large.
-Additionally, we are concerned with the liveability of the house and so have focussed on improving its thermal and acoustic comfort, its functionality, and in turn, occupant wellbeing.
+Additionally, we were concerned with the liveability of the house and so have focussed on improving its thermal and acoustic comfort, its functionality, and in turn, occupant wellbeing.

 - The third bedroom of the original home has been removed and converted into an open plan living and dining area.